trekonom/countryscales/README.md

 <img src="man/figures/README-locale-de-1.png" width="100%" />

-Besides the `_locale` family of functions countryscales provides convenience functions for some common locales, e.g. to format the plot using Swiss style conventions where a right single quote (’) = \u2019) is used as the big mark, you could achieve the same result using `label_number_ch` and `scale_x_number_ch` like so:
+countryscales also has some handy functions for common locales.
+For instance, you can use the `label_number_ch` and `scale_x_number_ch` to format the plot using Swiss style conventions:

 ``` r
 base +